Andrew-ezeani/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2) How to Display the content of the /etc/passwd file.
 3) How to display the contents of two different files
 4) How to display the last 10 lines of a file
+5) How to display the first 10 lines of a file